Posts Tagged ‘web design’

 Here are a few tips for effectively searching online.

 • Open up two or three browser windows at a time.
 One should have Google, the next Yahoo or MSN Search and the third should be your working browser.
 Use all three browsers when searching by toggling to each of them.
-Toggling is achieved by pressing ALT+TAB.
 By using different search engines, you’ll get a wide range of different results.

 • Use quotes around your phrases to find exact phrases.
 This will give you results that have the words in your phrase only in that order.